marcodallara/Viability-of-Raman-coupling-for-realistic-quantum-computation/README.md

 ## Project Objectives

 This GitHub repository contains the code and documentation for a project that aims to investigate the viability of Raman coupling for realistic quantum computation.
-The project is structured around a series of questions and investigations:
+The project is structured around a series of questions:

 1. **Line Broadening and Interference:** Explore the behavior of spectral lines resulting from spontaneous emissions from level |e⟩ into each of the two lower-energy levels, |0⟩ and |1⟩.
 Investigate whether these spectral lines broaden and whether there is interference between the two emission processes.